phiweger/darkq/README.md

   <img src="./img/flow.png" width="600">
 </p>

 Messages are _MinHash_ signatures of the underlying genomes -- think lossy compression [1].
 They can be wired efficiently across the message queue and you can compare the similarity of a pair of genomes through these signatures, too.
+DarkQ uses the `sourmash` implementation of _MinHash_ [2].
 If a given message passes the filters (subscription, genome similarity), it is downloaded through the second component of DarkQ, namely the _Interplanetary File System_ (IPFS) [protocol](https://ipfs.io/).
 Basically, it allows decentralized, peer-to-peer file sharing, which we think is crucial for effective genomic surveillance.

-[1]: Ondov, Brian D. et al., 2016.
+[1]: Ondov et al., 2016.
 “Mash: Fast Genome and Metagenome Distance Estimation Using MinHash.”
 Genome Biology 17 (1): 132.

+[2]: Pierce et al., 2019.
+“Large-Scale Sequence Comparisons with sourmash.”
+F1000Research 8 (July): 1006.

 ## Install